+353-1-416-8900REST OF WORLD

 Key Highlights

-• Over the short term, rising ground and surface water pollution, growing demand from power and industrial applications, and government intervention in reliable wastewater management are expected to boost the market's growth.
+• Rising ground and surface water pollution, growing demand from power and industrial applications, and government intervention in reliable wastewater management are expected to boost the water treatment chemicals market in Australia.

 • However, the hazardous nature of hydrazine and emerging alternatives to water treatment chemicals are expected to hinder the market's growth.

-• Nevertheless, the shifting focus toward green chemicals is likely to create lucrative growth opportunities for the studied market.
+• Nevertheless, the shifting focus toward green chemicals is likely to create lucrative growth opportunities for the market studied.

 Australia Water Treatment Chemicals Market Trends